friendly-bits/geoip-shell/Documentation/Caddy-TLS-Cert-Renewal.md

 The basic idea is to have a Shell script that

-- runs monthly (or whichever interval you deem necessary),
+- runs weekly (or whichever interval you deem necessary),
 - switches geoblocking off,
 - gives Caddy time to renew the Letsencrypt certs and
 - switches geoblocking on again.